This code has been lightly revised to make sure it works as of 2018-12-19.

 library(rvest)

 To showcase this method I have randomly (EXTENSIVELY filtered political and controversial) selected an article as our guinea pig.
-The main body is selected using the html_nodes.
+The main body is selected using the html_nodes

-url <- "http://time.com/5196761/fitbit-ace-kids-fitness-tracker/"
+<- "http://time.com/5196761/fitbit-ace-kids-fitness-tracker/"

-article <- read_html(url) %>%
+url <- read_html(url) %>%

-html_nodes('div[class="padded"]') %>%
+article html_nodes('div[class="padded"]') %>%

 html_text()

-next, we load the article into a tibble (since tidytext required the input as a data.frame).
-We start by tokenizing according to sentences which are done by setting token = "sentences" in unnest_tokens.
+.
 The tokenization is not always perfect using this tokenizer, but it has a low number of dependencies and is sufficient for this showcase.
-Lastly, we add a sentence number column and switch the order of the columns (textrank_sentences prefers the columns in a certain order).
+Lastly, we add a sentence number column and switch the order of the columns (textrank_sentences

-article_sentences <- tibble(text = article) %>%
+<- tibble(text = article) %>%

-unnest_tokens(sentence, text, token = "sentences") %>%
+article_sentences unnest_tokens(sentence, text, token = "sentences") %>%

 mutate(sentence_id = row_number()) %>%